Sports photography is far from easy. Use these basketball photography tips, and you’ll be capturing incredible, fast-action images in no time!

 Make sure you have a very wide, fast lens on one of your cameras for the action at these important end-of-season games.
 As soon as that buzzer goes off, I guarantee: the players (and sometimes the fans) will rush the court.
 Be prepared to rush out there with them to capture the excitement!
 (You might want to set the auto-focus and hold down the shutter!)

-#6: Share the Photos
+#6: Share the Pictures

 - Coaches get unlimited access to download and use the images throughout the season.